metaspartan/inframon/README.md

 ```

 For running multiple machines on a local network:
-(Repeat steps 1-3 for each node server, replacing `192.168.1.250` with your master server's local IP address, and master runs on port 3899)
+(Repeat steps 1-3 for each node server, replacing `192.168.1.250` with your master server's local IP address, and master runs on port 3899, there is no need to manually set the master URL on each node as auto discovery is supported on port 3898)

 4. Setup the node server (replace `192.168.1.250` with your master server's local IP address), master runs on port 3899: